grisuno/LazyOwn/COMMANDS.md

 Example:
     odat

+## sireprat
+Command sireprat: Automates the setup and usage of SirepRAT to perform various attacks on a Windows IoT Core device.

+This function performs the following tasks:
+1. Installs required dependencies and sets up SirepRAT if not already installed.
+2. Prompts the user to select from predefined attacks, including retrieving system information, executing commands, saving registry keys, and copying files.
+3. Executes the selected attack on the target device, using the remote host IP stored in self.params["rhost"].

+Args:
+    line (str): Optional argument for specifying attack type directly.

+Returns:
+    None

+Example:
+    sireprat

+## createtargets
+Generates hosts.txt, urls.txt, domains.txt, and targets.txt from multiple JSON payload files.

+This function scans the current directory for all JSON files with the format 'payload_{variable}.json', and extracts the 'rhost', 'url', 'domain', and 'subdomain' fields from each file.
+It then writes these values into four separate text files: 'hosts.txt', 'urls.txt', 'domains.txt', and 'targets.txt'.
+The 'targets.txt' file contains the domain and subdomain in the format '{subdomain}.{domain}' and '{subdomain}.{url}', with domains cleaned using the 'get_domain' function.

+Parameters:
+line (str): An optional argument (unused in this function).

+Returns:
+None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.